enkidevs/curriculum/git/essentials/local-repository/the-local-repository.md

 ---
 ## Practice

-The area where files you are working on is called the ???.
+The area with the files you are working on is called the ???.

 * working tree